hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 ### Remove Default Bar

+To remove the default status bar in i3, locate the `bar` section in your i3 config file and either delete or comment it out:

 ```
 bar {
   ...
 }
 ```

-Find the `bar` section in the i3 config file and delete / comment it.
-Restart i3 using `Alt+Shift+R` and the status bar will be gone.

-Note that you can still launch the terminal using `Alt+Return`.
+After making this change, restart i3 by pressing `Alt+Shift+r`.
+The status bar will be gone, but you can still launch the terminal using `Alt+Return`.

 ### Install [Polybar](https://github.com/polybar/polybar)

-The version available the ubuntu/debian package repositories are too outdated, and there are no proper customization guides for old versions.
-So, we will also have to build Polybar from source.
-[Clich here](https://github.com/polybar/polybar/wiki/Compiling#building) to view the official documentation.
+The versions of Polybar available in the Ubuntu/Debian package repositories are often outdated.
+To ensure you have the latest features and customization options, you'll want to build Polybar from source.
+Refer to the [official documentation](https://github.com/polybar/polybar/wiki/Compiling#building) for further details.

-To get the sources directly from the repository, run the following commands:
+To download the latest sources directly from the repository, run the following commands:

-Warning: Compiling polybar this way will give you the latest unreleased changes, there may be bugs and it may break your config.

 ```bash
 # make sure to type the `git' command as-is to clone all git submodules too